JMDKC/artangled-hugo/content/posts/2023-12-03-chen-perrotin.md

 Chen originally called this show *Utopia*, before reconsidering.
 Life was no picnic for a woman going to university in the 1920s, regardless of how cool they looked.
 Adding a single word, *Theatre* to the title also undercuts the fantasy, lending a certain critical distance to the artist's stance.

 I personally think she should have stuck with *Utopia*.
-These fantasy gals, lit up in unreal colours, surrounded by beautiful objects and symbols of go-ahead modernity, don’t seem deserving of being encumbered by the day-to-day reality of societal oppression - even if that's what the models in those Taschen book photographs actually faced.
-Certainly, as I looked at them, I felt the chill of the winter day seeping away.
+These fantasy gals, lit up in unreal colours, surrounded by beautiful modernity, don’t deserve to be burdened by day-to-day societal oppression.
+Even if that's what the models in those Taschen book photographs actually faced, day-to-day.
+Certainly, as I looked at the gals, I felt the chill of the Parisian winter seeping away.
+I was somewhere else.

 I bet Chen felt the same when she painted them, on the other side of the world, in another century…